Auguste de Méritens

+Work on improving the magneto generators

-He is best known his work on magneto generators, particularly those used for arc lighting and lighthouses.
-Similar magneto generators had been produced earlier by Nollet; de Méritens' innovation was to replace the rotor coils previously wound on individual bobbins, with a 'ring wound' armature.
+He is best known for his work on magneto generators, particularly those used for arc lighting and lighthouses.
+Similar magneto generators had been produced earlier by Floris Nollet; de Méritens' innovation was to replace the rotor coils previously wound on individual bobbins, with a 'ring wound' armature.
 These windings were wound on a segmented iron core, similar to a Gramme ring, so as to form a single continuous hoop.
 This gave a more even output current, which was advantageous for use with arc lamps.

+Patent for arc welding

 In 1881 he was awarded a French patent for the first arc welding process.
 This used a carbon electrode to generate an arc to the workpiece.
 The process achieved relatively low temperatures and was not successful with steel.
 However it was widely used commercially, for welding lead plates to manufacture storage batteries.
 De Méritens produced this welding equipment with an enclosed hood and fume extraction pipe, to control the hazardous lead oxide fumes from the hot lead.

+Bankruptcy and suicide by poison

 He poisoned himself after having run bankrupt at Eragny-sur-Oise in the last days of October 1898.